MicrosoftDocs/azure-docs/articles/cognitive-services/QnAMaker/includes/quickstart-sdk-python.md

 Create variables for your resource's Azure endpoint and key.

-- We use subscription key and authoring key interchangably.
+- We use subscription key and authoring key interchangeably.
 For more details on authoring key, follow [Keys in QnA Maker](../concepts/azure-resources.md?tabs=v1#keys-in-qna-maker).

 - The value of QNA_MAKER_ENDPOINT has the format `https://YOUR-RESOURCE-NAME.cognitiveservices.azure.com`.
 Go to the Azure portal and find the QnA Maker resource you created in the prerequisites.
 Select **Keys and Endpoint** page, under **resource management** to locate Authoring (Subscription) key and QnA Maker Endpoint.